mridhukaura/Sutex_Lms/README.md

 # Title: Sutex_Lms

+It was a group project with two contributors me and Naman Malik.
 1. Description : A learning management system like google classroom
 Created a Django based webapp that provide features for teachers and students that aims to simplify creating, submitting, and grading assignments.
 Tech-Stack: Django, Bootstrap, SQLite, Ajax